15/04/2025

 Panel I: Peer support and the right to live in the community

-This panel will focus on personal stories of people with experience living in institutions who now live in the community and support others as peer counsellors.
-Guests from abroad will share experiences from countries where peer support models are already a part of systemic frameworks.
-The discussion will highlight the importance of equal relationships, the power of community, and the transfer of knowledge among people with lived experience of deinstitutionalisation.
+The panel will focus on personal stories of people with institutional experience who now live in the community and support others as peer counselors.
+Guests from abroad, where peer support models are already an important part of the system, will also share their experiences.
+The discussion will highlight the importance of equal relationships, the power of community, and the transferability of knowledge among people with deinstitutionalization experience.

 Interpretation between Slovenian and English will be provided.